Jiochoa/InterviewQuestion/Unity/Game.md

 The ability modules follow a certain order.
 I made a test print to see what's being ran first.

 Look for other modules that also interact with a game object and copy their procedure.

+### How to make it look like Limbo

+- what are shaders and how to use them.
+- how to apply a filter
+- shadows in 2d?